sk7725/Commandblocks/README.md

 ### /gamerule string:rulename boolean:state
 Sets the gamerule.
 Fails if no such gamerule exists.
   - commandBlockOutput
-    Whether to log command failures in multiplayer chat.
+    whether to log command failures in multiplayer chat.
   - commandBlockTitle
-    Whether to log command failures as a popup.
+    whether to log command failures as a popup.

+### /fx(/particle) string:effect (pos:x pos:y) (string:color)
+Plays particle effects on the given position.
+Fails if coordinates are below 0.

+### /give string:item (int:amount)
+Gives the executor an amount of an item.
+If the executor is a tile, amount may be negative.
+Fails if amount is negative and executor is not a tile, or amount is negative and less than 1 items were removed.

+### /clear
+Clears the executor of the item.
+Fails if the executor does not have an inventory.
+  - /clear string:item
+    if the executor is a tile.
+Fails if less then 1 items are removed.
+  - /clear
+    if the executor is an unit.

 ## Tilde Notation
 Using ~ before a number for a coordinate will get the coordinate relative to the executor.